Sonoport/soundmodels/README.md

 });
 	```

-- Detailed information about the API can be found in the [API docs for individual Sound Models](/dist/docs/index.html).
+- Detailed information about rest of the API can be found in the [API docs for individual Sound Models](http://cdn.rawgit.com/Sonoport/js-sound-models/master/dist/release/docs/classes/Scrubber.html).

 ## Build Process